EthanCornell/ethancornell.github.io/_posts/2025-06-06-conrbtree.md

 ## 3. Insert & Delete: Core Code Excerpts with Concurrency Flowcharts

 All three strategies share the **same** writer logic: any insertion or deletion obtains a global writer lock (either `writers_mutex` or the exclusive `global_rw_lock`).
-Below are key excerpts, now augmented with ASCII “flow-charts” to illustrate the sequence of steps under concurrency.
+Below are key excerpts, now augmented with “flow-charts” to illustrate the sequence of steps under concurrency.

 ---